useinkwell/Inkwell-app/docs/source/endpoints/authentication.rst

 | **method:** POST
 | **requires authentication:** no

 Description: Creates a new user with the submitted info and returns the user access token and refresh token.
+At this point, the new user account is inactive and the tokens cannot be used yet.
+However, an email containing the account activation URL is sent to the provided user email for email verification purposes.
+Opening the URL received in the email activates the profile after which the access and refresh tokens become usable.
+An "email verified" page/route (can even be the homepage) should be implemented at the client side for redirecting the browser to it once the user profile is activated.
+This route (decided at the client side) would then be implemented at the server side to redirect it accordingly.

 Path Parameters: None